alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-It's looking good pretty good but something is a little off, that would work in case we need to use this class to parse a string from an entry point like json/events but if we want to parse some `text` or compose a more rich validation we would have to break encapsulation and would be hard to inject this kind of dependency, let me show in the code below.
+Something is a little off, this code could work but we also want to make sure the string is not null before parsing, good for us we already have a class that does exactly that.
+So we just need to inject `Text` in the constructor like we did in the other classes.

 {% highlight csharp %}
-    var value = limitedText.value();            // Breaking encapsulation
-    var parsedNumber = new ParsedNumber(value)  // This is high coupling
-{% endhighlight %}

-Let me explain:
-- We are breaking encapsulation because the class that is making the call for value needs to get the data from the abstraction and put it in another abstraction but we should be able to keep the data hidden most of the time.
-- This is high coupling because the class that instantiates the ParsedNumber will have to use the real implementation difficulting tests and maintainability, that's why we instantiate inside the constructor to provide room for different implementations.

-So how can we convert some string to int without breaking the abstraction?

-We already have a class in place that represents a text so instead of passing a raw string we should pass the text (mind explosion sound).
-One more thing `ParsedNumber` is not a very helpful name so I will change to a more familiar name at least to me `TextToNumber`.

-{% highlight csharp %}
-public class TextToNumber : Number {
+public class ParsedNumber : Number {
     private readonly Text text;

-    public TextToNumber(string text) : this(new NotNullText(text)) { }

-    public TextToNumber(Text text) {
+    public ParsedNumber(Text text) {
         this.text = text;
     }